sk-zk/TruckLib/docfx/docs/Samples/02-realroad.md

 One last thing &ndash; the game has a minimum length for road segments, which in this case is 1.25 m.
 Further, segments shorter than 5 m often render quite strangely.
 Now that we have our projected points and know how long each segment will be in-game, we'll filter out these segments.
-(This file has enough LOC as it is, so for the sake of simplicity, we just remove any point for which
+(This sample has enough LOC as it is, so for the sake of simplicity, we just remove any point for which
 || n<sub>i</sub> - n<sub>i-1</sub> || < 5.)

 ```cs